phi-go/rfcs/text/0000-explicit-tail-calls.md

 ## Teaching
-For new Rust programmers this feature should probably be introduced late into the learning process, it requires understanding some advanced concepts and the current use cases are likely to be niche.
-So it should be taught similarly as to programmers that already know Rust.
+For new Rust programmers, this feature should probably be introduced late into the learning process.
+It requires understanding of some advanced concepts and the current use cases are likely to be niche, so it should be taught similarly as to programmers that already know Rust.

 ## Examples